DelphiWorlds/Codex/README.md

 The latest release version can be downloaded [here](https://www.delphiworlds.com/codex/latest), and older installers are [here](https://www.delphiworlds.com/codex/older).

+**NOTE**:

+**Codex 2.4.3 is a special build for Delphi 13.0** which corrects an issue with the `Add Android Package` function **ONLY**, so it is necessary to install this version *only if you use this function*.
+Please [download from here](https://www.delphiworlds.com/files/download.php?file=/codex/CodexSetup_2.4.3.exe).

-**NOTE: Codex 2.3.1 is a special build for Delphi 12.1, which has a [workaround for merging AndroidManifest.xml](https://github.com/DelphiWorlds/Kastri/blob/master/Delphi12.1.AndroidManifestIssue.md)**, and can be [downloaded from here](https://www.delphiworlds.com/files/download.php?file=/codex/CodexSetup_2.3.1.exe).
+**Codex 2.3.1 is a special build for Delphi 12.1, which has a [workaround for merging AndroidManifest.xml](https://github.com/DelphiWorlds/Kastri/blob/master/Delphi12.1.AndroidManifestIssue.md)**, and can be [downloaded from here](https://www.delphiworlds.com/files/download.php?file=/codex/CodexSetup_2.3.1.exe).

+The 64-bit IDE is **yet to be supported in releases**, as I am yet to use it, and since there is yet to be support for cross-platform, which Codex is heavily oriented towards.
+Having said that, a 64-bit version of Codex could be compiled from the source.

 ## Installation